neenanhi/readra/README.md

 > A mobile app for personalized book tracking and reading insights.

+---

-### Features
+## Features

 #### 📚 Bookshelf
 - **Add & Remove**
-  Quickly manage your personal library—add new titles or remove ones you’ve finished.
+  Quickly manage your personal library; add new titles or remove ones you’ve finished.
 - **Discover New Reads**
   Browse from over 42 million unique books based on popularity, genres, and more.